ptzianos/hermes/android-client/README.md

 ## Setup

 In order to build the application you need to have both Android SDK and NDK setup in your system.
 Go [here](https://developer.android.com/ndk/guides/) for information about how to do that.
+Make sure you also have Gradle and Open JDK 8 installed.
+If you have multiple versions of OpenJDK installed there might be a problem with the Dagger libraries.

 ### Android SDK